 Political Factors Affecting Toyota’s Business

 Toyota is subject to the effects of political conditions.
-This dimension of the PESTEL/PESTLE analysis model identifies the impacts of government on firms and industries.
-In Toyota’s case, the following are the significant political external factors in the remote or macro-environment:
+This dimension of the PESTEL analysis identifies the impacts of government on firms and industries.
+In Toyota’s case, the following are significant political factors in the remote or macro-environment:

 - Political stability in most major markets (opportunity)

 The political stability of major markets is an opportunity for Toyota to grow with minimal political tension.
-Also, free trade agreements involving Japan and other countries where Toyota operates present opportunities for improved market penetration.
-In addition, governmental support for ecofriendly products is an opportunity for the company to improve its products to satisfy or exceed environmental expectations.
-In this dimension of Toyota’s PESTEL/PESTLE analysis, the main political external factors provide opportunities for the business.
+Also, free-trade agreements involving countries where the company operates present opportunities for improved market penetration.
+This PESTLE analysis identifies governmental support for ecofriendly products as an opportunity for the company to improve its vehicles to satisfy or exceed environment-focused standards.
+Thus, business growth opportunities are available, based on political trends linked to external factors in this PESTLE analysis of Toyota.

-Economic trends influence Toyota’s organizational development.
-This dimension of the PESTEL/PESTLE analysis model determines the effects of economic situations or changes on business.
-In Toyota’s case, the most significant economic external factors in the remote or macro-environment are as follows:
+Economic trends influence the organizational development of Toyota.
+This dimension of the PESTEL analysis determines the effects of economic situations or changes on business.
+In Toyota’s case, the most significant economic factors in the industry environment are as follows:

 - Rapid growth of developing countries (opportunity)

 Toyota has the opportunity to improve its exports from Japan based on the weakness of the Japanese Yen.
-Also, Toyota has the opportunity to grow its business in the U.S., which is the firm’s second biggest market after Japan.
-In addition, the rapid growth of developing economies present the opportunity for the firm to improve revenues based on these markets.
-In this dimension of Toyota’s PESTEL/PESTLE analysis, the main economic external factors create opportunities for business growth.
+This PESTLE analysis also points to the company’s opportunity to grow its business in the U.S., which is one of the world’s biggest automobile markets.
+In addition, the rapid growth of developing economies presents an opportunity for the firm to improve revenues based on these markets.
+In this dimension of the PESTLE analysis, the main external factors create opportunities for automotive business growth.
+Toyota’s competitive strategy and growth strategies can focus on business growth based on these economic factors.

 Social/Sociocultural Factors Influencing Toyota’s Business Environment

-Toyota experiences the effects of social or sociocultural factors.
-This dimension of the PESTEL/PESTLE analysis model pertains to the impact of sociocultural trends on business.
-In Toyota’s case, the following are the main social/sociocultural external factors in the firm’s remote or macro-environment:
+This dimension of the PESTEL analysis pertains to the impact of sociocultural trends on the automaker’s customers and their buying behaviors.
+The following are the social/sociocultural factors in Toyota’s remote/macro-environment:

 - Increasing interest in hybrid cars (opportunity)